gaurav18115/blogen/README.md

 BLOGEN is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute this software as per the terms of the license.

 For any questions or feedback, please contact me at `gaurav18115@gmail.com`.

+## Roadmap
+- [ ] Integrate [Unsplash API](https://unsplash.com/developers) to upload the picture to CMS
+- [ ] Find a way to put anchor links on headings
+- [ ] Create separate table-of-content section
+- [ ] Improve YouTube link generation
+- [ ] Create logic to check the URLs to avoid 404

 ---
 This README file was generated using BLOGEN (Version 0.1) - The Blog Generation Application.